Cheap personal contract purchase

 Car finance companies often use specialist car valuers such as Cap HPIParkers and Glass's Guide to help predict what a car's future value will be, by looking at previous depreciation of similar car makes and models.

-Finally, the finance company can apply its own risk assessment on top, so balloon payments vary between finance providers.
+The finance company can also apply its own risk assessment on top of this value, so balloon payments can vary between finance providers.

 • The finance company remains the legal owner during the PCP agreement, but you're recorded as the registered keeper – so you'll be responsible for any parking or speeding tickets, servicing costs and insuring the car.
 So you'll need to factor these costs in on top of your monthly payment.